intel-lab-lkp/linux/Documentation/networking/phy.rst

   configure correctly a specified delay enables more designs with similar delay requirements to be operated correctly

+The MAC driver may fine tune the delays.
+This can be configured based on firmware "rx-internal-delay-ps" and "tx-internal-delay-ps" properties.
+These values are expected to be small, not the full 2ns delay.

+A MAC driver inserting these fine tuning delays should always do so when these properties are present and non-zero, regardless of the RGMII mode specified.

-For cases where the PHY is not capable of providing this delay, but the Ethernet MAC driver is capable of doing so, the correct phy_interface_t value should be PHY_INTERFACE_MODE_RGMII, and the Ethernet MAC driver should be configured correctly in order to provide the required transmit and/or receive side delay from the perspective of the PHY device.
-Conversely, if the Ethernet MAC driver looks at the phy_interface_t value, for any other mode but PHY_INTERFACE_MODE_RGMII, it should make sure that the MAC-level delays are disabled.
+For cases where the PHY is not capable of providing the 2ns delay, the MAC must provide it, if the phy-mode indicates the PCB is not providing the delays.
+The MAC driver must adjust the PHY_INTERFACE_MODE_RGMII_* mode it passes to the connected PHY device (through :c:func:`phy_connect <phy_connect>` for example) to account for MAC-side delay insertion, so that the PHY device does not add additional delays.

 In case neither the Ethernet MAC, nor the PHY are capable of providing the required delays, as defined per the RGMII standard, several options may be